Demystifying AI Platform Design for Distributed Inference of Next-Generation LLM models: Introduction

-LLM inference can be broken into two stages, namely the \textit{prefill} and the \textit{decode} stage.
+The design of LLM serving systems has become a hot area of research.
+This is due to its unique computational characteristics that set it apart from traditional Deep Learning inference and training.
+LLM serving involves two distinct stages: \textit{prefill} and \textit{decode}.
 The prefill stage consists of a single forward pass using all the input tokens.
-The auto-regressive decode stage generates one output token with each forward pass of the model.
-The prefill stage often portrays characteristics similar to training forward pass and has significant computing requirements.
-In contrast, the decode stage requires memory bandwidth and capacity (especially when processing long context queries).
+This is followed by an auto-regressive decode stage that generates one output token with each forward pass of the model.
+The prefill stage often portrays characteristics similar to a traditional forward pass (inference) and has significant computing requirements.
+In contrast, the decode stage consumes (and generates) one token at a time and leverages a large cache of Key and Value projections of the input tokens, requiring high memory bandwidth (BW) and capacity (especially when processing long context queries).
+The metrics for LLM serving are also unique - with the use case playing a key role in determining the latency criticality of prefill vs decode tokens.